trewknowledge/GDPR/README.txt

 = Am I compliant just by activating this plugin? =

-NO!
-This plugin is meant to assist a Controller, Data Processor, and Data Protection Officer (DPO) with efforts to meet the obligations and rights enacted under the GDPR.
+No, this plugin is meant to assist a Controller, Data Processor, and Data Protection Officer (DPO) with efforts to meet the obligations and rights enacted under the GDPR.

-ACTIVATING THIS PLUGIN DOES NOT GUARANTEE THAT AN ORGANIZATION IS SUCCESSFULLY MEETING ITS RESPONSIBILITIES AND OBLIGATIONS OF GDPR.
-INDIVIDUAL ORGANIZATIONS SHOULD ASSESS THEIR UNIQUE RESPONSIBILITIES AND ENSURE EXTRA MEASURES ARE TAKE TO MEET ANY OBLIGATIONS REQUIRED BY LAW AND BASED ON A DATA PROTECTION IMPACT ASSESSMENT (DPIA).
+Activating this plugin does not guarantee that an organisation is successfully meeting its responsibilities and obligations of GDPR.
+Organisations should assess their unique responsibilities and ensure extra measures are taken to meet any obligations required by law and based on a data protection impact assessment (DPIA).

 == Screenshots ==